ShashankRawat177/Snake-Game/README.md

    ```sh
    ./snake
    ```
-The pre-compiled executable file is uploaded in the release section
+The pre-compiled executable file is uploaded in the release section.

 ## Controls